GokulPoudel/GokulPoudel/README.md

   <i>"Every expert was once a beginner.
 I'm on my journey to become great at programming!"</i>
 </div>

-## 📨 Leave Me a Note at my socials or send a pigon.
+## 📨 Leave Me a Note at my socials or send it using a pigon.

 ## 🛠️ Skills & Tools